bartificer/programming-by-stealth/docs/pbs16.md

 ## In JavaScript, Functions are Objects

 We already know that variables can contain literal values or references to objects.
-We learned that in JavaScript, arrays are objects.
+We have learned that, in JavaScript, arrays are objects.
 In JavaScript, functions are objects too.
 Because variables can hold references to objects, and because functions are objects, variables can hold references to functions, and, functions can be passed to other functions as arguments.

 The `function` keyword creates function objects.
 So far, we have been creating and naming our functions in one go using a convenient shortcut notation – let’s strip the shortcut away.
 When you write this: